 • Support: Anyone who supports the responsible individual in completing the tasks

 The CARS model is different from the RACI chart in that it breaks everything down further, making it easier to differentiate and identify the nuance in various roles and responsibilities.
-The inclusion of the Support category allows you to identify mentor-type roles or highlight small teams or individuals that will work closely together.

 Best for: Highlighting close working relationships where one party supports another